deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 Kubernetes Worker Nodes ──▶ Your Applications
 ```

-> ⚠️ **Why this setup?** The default `public` network in your project provides internal connectivity but not internet-routable IPs.
+> ⚠️ **Why this setup?
+(Berlin-specific)** The default `public` network in your project provides internal connectivity but not internet-routable IPs.
 To expose services externally, you must create a network topology connected to the `dmz` floating IP pool.

 ### 5.4 Prerequisites